West Ham players clash with AZ Alkmaar fans in bid to protect families inside stadium - KESQ

 “Together with AZ, the municipality of Alkmaar and the public prosecution service we will evaluate last night’s incidents, which we regret having happened.
 This kind of behaviour has no place in football,” a police statement said.

-CNN has reached out to West Ham and AZ Alkmaar for comment but had not received a response at time of publication.
+CNN has reached out to West Ham for comment but had not received a response at time of publication.

 UEFA, European football’s governing body, told CNN it was too early to comment as official reports from all of Thursday’s matches were still being received and reviewed.